leoloobeek/keyring/README.md

 ### Usage
 Head on over to the wiki for more usage information.

+### Contributions
+I'm sure there will definitely be bugs, but also this tool was written to match my workflow.
+If there's something you would find useful feel free to submit an Issue or even a PR!

 ### HUGE Thanks
 [Josh Pitts](https://twitter.com/midnite_runr) and [Travis Morrow](https://twitter.com/wired33) came up with the first practical use case of environmental keying with their [Genetic Malware presentation](https://www.youtube.com/watch?v=WI8Y24jTTlw).
 They then released [Ebowla](https://github.com/Genetic-Malware/Ebowla), which is a fantastic project and does a lot more than this one, such as OTP.
 This project would never have been possible without Josh, Travis, and Ebowla.